flyingmachine/brave-clojure-web/content/concurrency.md

 this book only covers parallel programming.
 That said, the concepts you'll learn apply directly to distributed programming.

-"Concurrent programming" and "parallel programming" refer to the how you decompose a task into parallelizable sub-tasks and the techniques you use manage the kinds of risks that arise when your program executes more than one task at the same time.
+"Concurrent programming" and "parallel programming" refer to how you decompose a task into parallelizable sub-tasks and the techniques you use manage the kinds of risks that arise when your program executes more than one task at the same time.

 To better understand those risks and how Clojure help you avoid them, let's examine how concurrency and parallelism are implemented in